 Similar to other universities, McGill University’s websites are managed by a large, decentralized network of site mangers, many of whom have competing priorities to juggle and only a fraction of their work week to spend making web updates.
-Unsurprisingly, many have difficulty prioritizing web tasks, including taking time to improve site accessibility.
+Unsurprisingly, many have difficulty prioritizing tasks, including taking time to improve site accessibility.

-To help empower staff to treat accessibility-related updates with the upmost priority, we concluded that an institution-wide understanding of the importance of these requirements was needed.
+To empower staff to treat accessibility-related improvements as must-do updates, we realized an institution-wide understanding of the importance of these requirements was needed.